Never rely on subdivision rule changes

-So, if are interested to find out how the changing scene may affect you, feel free to give me a call and discuss your situation.
+If you are interested to find out what opportunities might potentially be lost, feel free to give me a call and discuss your situation without delay.

 By Brent Trail – Managing Director